UniOcc: A Unified Benchmark for Occupancy Forecasting and Prediction in Autonomous Driving: Introduction

 \textbf{Lack of Per-Voxel Flows.} Current 3D occupancy labels generally lack motion flow information within each voxel, which limits the ability of models to exploit dynamic scene cues.
 While flows may not be critical in camera-to-occupancy prediction, they are crucial for occupancy forecasting tasks that must capture object and agent movement over time.
 By including forward and reverse flows for each voxel, our unified dataset facilitates more robust forecasting and simplifies downstream tasks such as object tracking.
 Furthermore, to our knowledge, we are the first to use per-voxel flows for 3D occupancy forecasting.

-\textbf{Lack of Support for Cooperative Occupancy Forecasting.} Cooperative driving is a growing area, with research in cooperative perception and prediction \cite{xu2022cobevt, wang2024cmp, li2024comamba, song2024collaborative, gao2025stamp}, but there has been no dataset available for cooperative occupancy forecasting.
-Building on OpenCood \cite{xu2022opv2v}, our framework and dataset extend to multi-agent scenarios, serving as the first to support cooperative occupancy forecasting.
+\textbf{Lack of Support for Cooperative Occupancy Forecasting.} Cooperative driving is a growing area with research in cooperative perception and prediction \cite{li2024comamba, xu2022cobevt, wang2024cmp, song2024collaborative}, but there has been no dataset available for cooperative occupancy forecasting.
+Building on OpenCood \cite{xu2022opv2v}, our framework and dataset extend to multi-agent scenarios, serving as the first benchmark to support cooperative occupancy forecasting.

 To address these issues, we present UniOcc, a comprehensive, open-source benchmark unifying 2D/3D occupancy labels, per-voxel flow annotations, and multi-agent support across multiple real-world and synthetic datasets.
-We hope that UniOcc will serve as a catalyst for occupancy-centric research, streamlining development, benchmarking, and fostering innovations in autonomous driving.
+We hope that UniOcc will catalyze occupancy-centric research, streamlining development, benchmarking, and fostering innovations in autonomous driving.
 The summary of our contributions is as follows:

-\begin{itemize} \item We introduce UniOcc, the first-of-its-kind unified 2D/3D occupancy forecasting and prediction benchmark with flow information for both conventional and cooperative driving by unifying real data from nuScenes and Waymo and synthetic data from CARLA and OpenCOOD. \item We develop a user-friendly platform for current-frame occupancy prediction and multi-frame occupancy forecasting, which enables easy setup, cross-dataset augmentation, and comprehensive occupancy evaluation with or without reference to ground-truth labels. \item We validate our dataset-agnostic training/testing pipeline and the proposed evaluation metrics on state-of-the-art occupancy forecasting/prediction models.
-Our experiments show that (1) incorporating flow information yields performance gains in occupancy forecasting and (2) existing methods face challenges in cross-domain generalization, highlighting avenues for future research. \end{itemize}
+\begin{itemize} \item We introduce UniOcc, the first-of-its-kind unified 2D/3D occupancy forecasting and prediction benchmark with flow information for both conventional and cooperative driving by unifying real data from nuScenes and Waymo and synthetic data from CARLA and OpenCOOD. \item We develop a user-friendly platform for current-frame occupancy prediction and multi-frame occupancy forecasting, which enables easy setup, cross-dataset augmentation, and comprehensive occupancy evaluation with or without reference to ground-truth labels. \item We provide the Python toolkit for occupancy grid processing: localization, detection, tracking, alignment, and visualization.
+(See supplementary and code for details.) \item We validate our dataset-agnostic training/testing pipeline and the proposed evaluation metrics on state-of-the-art occupancy forecasting/prediction models.
+Our experiments show that (1) incorporating voxel-level flow yields performance gains in occupancy forecasting and (2) existing methods face challenges in cross-domain generalization, highlighting avenues for future research. \end{itemize}